alphagov/specialist-publisher/docs/creating-and-editing-specialist-document-types.md

 3. In search-api, amend the value in the relevant schema in the [elasticsearch_types](https://github.com/alphagov/search-api/tree/main/config/schema/elasticsearch_types) directory.
 See [this](https://github.com/alphagov/search-api/pull/2320/commits/0f29e310581e30707eea7fe8c91063974636dbe2) commit for an example.

 4. Republish the finder, see step 3 in the [Deploy and publish](#Deploy-and-publish) section above.
-You do not need to reindex search :sweat_smile:
+You do not need to reindex `search-api`.

 # __Editing__ a specialist finder